Knowing every homeless person by name and understanding each person’s needs and preferences

 Using data to track progress and to make decisions to improve a community’s homeless programs and the system as a whole

-The campaign goal to house 20,000 people in three years is intentionally time-bound, concrete and measurable.
+The campaign goal to end chronic homelessness in 20 communities and house 20,000 people by July 1, 2020 is intentionally time-bound, concrete and measurable.
 To keep our movement honest, accurate and continuously improving the campaign will include a user-friendly but rigorous data collection, analysis and reporting process.

 Improving housing placement and working toward building a coordinated local homelessness system of care focused on ending homelessness